abichat/hadamardown/README.md

   - author,
   - date (of defense),
   - title (in French and English),
-  - thesis national number thesis (after the defense, for the second deposit),
+  - national number thesis (after the defense, for the second deposit),
   - speciality,
   - grouping institution with logo (Saclay or IPP),
   - registration institution with logo,
   - host institution with logo (if different from above),
   - host laboratory with logo,
   - rapporteurs,
-  - jujors by alphabetical order (after the defense only presents must be cited and the president must be indicated),
+  - jurors by alphabetical order (after the defense only present jurors must be cited and the president must be indicated),
   - keywords (in French and English),
   - abstract (in French and English).